 On the road the best results occurred when the Air Intake was in

 place.
 This surprised me, there is little difference but the initial pickup 3 -

 4,000 revs and 4 - 5000 revs was better with the plastic Air Intake in place.
-I assume that
+I

-removing the Intake would help, it does in static air on
+bodywork.
+I thought removing the Intake would help, it does in static air on

 the Dyno but not when riding on the road.
 Overall this is not a bad thing

 because I can leave it in place and I do not have to tell my insurance